microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/teamworkonpremisescalendarsyncconfiguration.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Represents the details about the account used to sync calendars.
+Represents the details about the account used to sync calendars in Microsoft Teams client of a [teamworkDevice](../resources/teamworkdevice.md).
 These account details are used when a different account is used to sync calendar.

 ## Properties